 Odeyingbo is listed at 6-foot-6 and 276 pounds, so he has the size and versatility to flex inside at defensive tackle.
 His production as a pass-rusher went up in 2020, too, as he racked up 5.5 sacks in eight games for the Commodores.

-Already established prior to this year as a viable run defender, Odeyingbo would be in an ideal position for success relatively quickly in the NFL once he’s healed from the Achilles injury.
-Superstar defensive end Myles Garrett is going to make any edge player’s job easier who’s opposite him.
+Already established prior to this year as a viable run defender, Odeyingbo would be in an ideal position for success relatively quickly in the NFL once he’s healed from the Achilles injury with Myles Garrett leading the front.

 Fourth round, 110th pick: Ben Cleveland, iOL, Georgia